Information on the requirements for cabin crew medical examinations and assessments from 8 April 2014

 The UK requirements for cabin crew medical examinations and assessments are detailed in the Implementing Rules (IRs) and Guidance Material (GM).

 Following a medical examination or assessment, the crew member will be issued with a Medical Report, which must be signed by the AME or OHMP.
 The crew member must sign the Report and provide a copy to their employer.
+There is no standard format for the Medical Report, but it must contain all of the elements specified in AMC1 MED.C.030 Cabin Crew Medical Report.

 A Medical Report issued by a UK AME or OHMP is valid in any EASA State.
 Similarly, a Medical Report issued by an AME or OHMP of any other EASA State is valid in the UK.